Skip to content

 ...

-Click Save & Apply Settings to save your settings.
+Click Save & apply Settings to save your settings.
 The TLS configuration is applied immediately, so no further action is required.

 Support